-- If you, or a member of your household has experienced any COVID-19 symptoms within the past 14 days, please do not visit the museum.
-If you wish to reschedule your booking please email firstname.lastname@example.org
+- If you, or a member of your household are experiencing any COVID-19 symptoms, please do not visit the museum.
+If you wish to reschedule or refund your booking please email firstname.lastname@example.org

 15 Russell Square, Broadway, Worcestershire, WR12 7AP, United Kingdom

 The museum is situated in Russell Square, which has pedestrian access from the High Street (via the lanes either side of Russell’s Restaurant and Trinity House Gallery).